envoyproxy/envoy-perf/salvo-remote/sandboxes/README.md

 `salvo-control` agent pool on AZP.
 This job is then picked up by a Salvo control VM that instruments the sandbox creation.

-The control VM uses ithe Terraform templates found in this directory, to deploye the sandbox components in AWS.
+The control VM uses the Terraform templates found in this directory, to deploy the sandbox components in AWS.

 # Sandbox instance life-cycle